-This is where making cafe-style coffee at home gets tricky.
-You’ll need to have mastered the art of steaming milk, and even then, it takes a lot of practice to make the latte art look good.
+In order to pour latte art, you’ll need to first have mastered the art of steaming milk, and even then, it takes a lot of practice to make the latte art look good.
 A basic design can be created by pouring an espresso into the bottom of a round cup, and then adding a small amount of steamed milk.
 Swirl the espresso and milk together.
 Pour more of your milk slowly and evenly from fairly high, and then move the milk closer to the cup as you finish.

 Here’s a video of our founder James creating some gorgeous latte art:

 As you can see, this is a pretty difficult technique to master.
 Here are some tips that might help you create that perfect pour:

 - Pay attention to the temperature of your milk.
 You’ll want it to be between 55 – 62C.
 While you can go as low as 50C, make sure to never go above 70C.
 This will boil the milk and destroy any micro-bubbles.

 - Pour into the centre of the espresso.
 You’ll want to have as large a canvas as possible, and hitting the sides of the cup will immediately destroy any design.